 Smart Health also gives you access to a team of mental health professionals.
 They can support you with your mental health concerns, like anxiety, depression, and stress-related issues.

 AIG’s Smart Health service also offers an online health assessment.
 This helps you discover important health metrics like your BMI and cardiovascular risk profile.
-AIG’s experts can provide personal recommendations after your assessment to help you live a healthier, happier life.
+AIG’s specialists can provide personal recommendations after your assessment to help you live a healthier, happier life.

 The Best Doctors service gives you access to a second medical opinion from a leading clinician.
 It can be used for yourself if you’re experiencing health symptoms, or a family member.